Skip Beat!: Plot

-Skip Beat! follows the story of Kyoko Mogami, a sixteen-year-old girl who loves her childhood friend, Shotaro Fuwa, but is betrayed by him.
+Skip Beat! follows the story of Kyoko Mogami, a sixteen-year-old girl (seventeen by volume 20) who loves her childhood friend, Shotaro Fuwa, but is betrayed by him.
 Having spent a large part of her childhood at Shotaro's parents' inn, she learned a great deal about hostelry and other such jobs.
 Shotaro, not wishing to take over his parents' business, asks Kyoko to run away with him to Tokyo, leaving high school and her life in Kyoto Prefecture behind to help him pursue a music career.
 Upon arrival in Tokyo, Kyoko lives an unreasonably frugal life and works multiple jobs to support Sho, as he is called by his fans, spending nothing on herself and doing whatever she can for Sho, who eventually becomes ranked seventh of the top twenty most popular male celebrities of Japan.
 One day, she overhears Shotaro complaining about her to his manager, saying that she is a boring and plain girl who he thinks of as a doormat.
 He proceeds to sweet-talk and flirt with his manager, in stark contrast to the cold and demanding attitude he usually exhibits towards Kyoko.

 As she storms away, Kyoko doesn't shed many tears when she learns that Sho wanted her along only to handle housekeeping duties.
 Instead, her "Pandora's box" opens and she vows vengeance on Sho.
-As she is carried away by security, Sho mockingly tells her that if she wants revenge, she has better become a bigger star than he is.
+As she is carried away by security, Sho mockingly tells her that if she wants revenge, she had better become a bigger star than he is.
 And so, Kyoko changes her appearance and enters the entertainment industry, facing many challenges along the way.

 After this introduction, Skip Beat! follows Kyoko's journey climbing up the showbiz ladder at first to gain her revenge but later out of her love of acting.
 Along the way, Kyoko meets many interesting people, troublemakers, foes, and friends alike, as she develops both as a person and as an actress.
 Additionally, she begins to regain the sense of compassion and other tender emotions that she lost when her heart was broken by Sho (Shotaro).
 Once she enters show biz Kyoko meets Ren Tsuruga, who at first disapproves of Kyoko for such a silly reason to begin acting, a profession he holds semi-sacred.
 As Kyoko cultivates her acting and friendships, she soon discovers a sense of self separate from her initial plans for revenge.